-The Corporation has reflected the receivables and payables in place with the majority of the low-income housing tax credit partnerships in notes receivable, net and notes and bonds payable, respectively, on the Statement of Financial Position, however, these amounts are eliminated in consolidation.
+The Corporation has reflected the receivables and payables in place with the majority of the low-income housing tax credit partnerships in notes receivable, net and notes and bonds payable, respectively, on the Statements of Financial Position, however, all amounts related to consolidated Properties are eliminated in consolidation.
 See Notes 4 and 10.